morpho-org/morpho-blue-oracles/README.md

 - `baseFeed1`, `baseFeed2`: Chainlink-interface-compliant data feeds for the base asset.
 - `baseTokenDecimals`: Decimal precision of the base asset.
 - `quoteVault`: The ERC4626 token vault for the quote asset.
-- `quoteVaultConversionSample`: A sample size for converting quote vault units.
+- `quoteVaultConversionSample`: A sample amount for converting quote vault units.
 - `quoteFeed1`, `quoteFeed2`: Chainlink-interface-compliant data feeds for the quote asset.
 - `quoteTokenDecimals`: Decimal precision of the quote asset.
 - `salt`: A unique identifier to create deterministic addresses for deployed oracles.